chaconlab/PiFoldDB/README.md

 # PiFoldDB

 This is a curated CATH 4.3 dataset for [PiFold](https://github.com/A4Bio/PiFold) (updated version of CATH 4.2 by [Ingraham, et al, NeurIPS 2019](https://github.com/jingraham/neurips19-graph-protein-design)).
-This new version included better structures (PDB-REDO), more chains, last CATH release, removed changes with large missing regions (XXX), and included CB (GLY has a fake one).
+This new version included better structures (PDB-REDO), more chains, last CATH release, removed chains with large missing regions (XXX), and included CB (GLY has a fake one).

 ## Datasets